Published 25th August 2020

 - Employment Tribunals take far longer

-The average time for a claim to be concluded in the Employment Tribunal is 27 weeks, but with the virus and other backlogs, we are seeing that they can take significantly longer.
+The average time for a claim to be concluded in the Employment Tribunal is 27 weeks, but with the pandemic and other backlogs, we are seeing that they can take significantly longer.
 In stark comparison, a settlement agreement can be concluded within a mere couple of days.

 - Settlement agreements are not made public

-When pursuing a claim onto an Employment Tribunal, the claim will be published which means that anyone can uncover and read up on the claim, including potential employers and employees.
+When pursuing a claim in an Employment Tribunal, the claim will be published which means that anyone can uncover and read up on the claim, including potential employers and employees.
 However, a settlement agreement remains private and confidential between both an employee and employer.

 If you would like to speak to a member of our team about any of our services or if you have any concerns about discrimination in your workplace or mental health discrimination, please do not hesitate to contact us at enquiries@thrivelaw.co.uk in order to receive your free initial advice.